itchy-o/rfid_experiment/README.md

 - test6 - Build eight 4-sensor decks with Raspberry Pi Pico W, to wirelessly communicate with Q-SYS audio system.

 ## Summary of branches
-- `main` - The current runtime version.
-Intended to be installed verbatim on the CircuitPython device.
+- `main` - The released runtime version.
+Intended to be installed on the CircuitPython device.
 - `photos` - Detailed photographs (and other large files e.g. PDFs) supporting the tests.  _Not_ to be installed on the devices.

 ## Misc CircuitPython documentation